Bollore's raider reputation rattles Berlusconis in battle of billionaires

 "Bollore has shown his capacity to turn businesses around and he's playing by the rules," she told Reuters in an interview.
 "If you want no risk of being taken over, don't list your shares on a financial market."

-Bollore has hired and fired top management and imposed his vision of turning Vivendi into a European media powerhouse - a reversal of its previous course of focusing on core assets - and taken key strategic decisions, including the company's big bet on Telecom Italia TLIT.IT.
+Bollore has hired and fired top management and imposed his vision of turning Vivendi into a European media powerhouse - a reversal of its previous course of focusing on core assets - and taken key strategic decisions, including the company's big bet on Telecom Italia.

 Vivendi initially acquired just 1.9 percent of the Italian telecoms firm in June last year.
 In under a year it had increased that to almost 25 percent, making it the biggest investor and giving it effective control.